KubeHuddle/KubeHuddle/website/src/pages/2022/sponsorship.md

 - **Note 1**

 Our Malt sponsorship entitles you to name one of our two rooms, from which the sessions will be presented each day.
-If your organisation is called "XYZ”, we'll refer to the room as "XYZ Room”.
-The choice which room is reserved for the first organisation to sponsor at this level. **Optional:** If you’d like someone from your organisation to MC/host the room, please let us know.
+If your organization is called "XYZ”, we'll refer to the room as "XYZ Room”.
+The choice which room is reserved for the first organization to sponsor at this level.

+**Optional:** If you’d like someone from your organization to MC/host the room, please let us know.
 We think this could be fun and interesting to explore.

 - **Note 2**

-You’ll get one speaker slot for someone from your organisation to present.
+You’ll get one speaker slot for someone from your organization to present.
 This talk must be technical and not a marketing or sales pitch.
 We can work with you on the abstract.

 - **Note 3**

-You'll get a 5-15 (your choice) minute session at the beginning of a day and the end of the other to talk.
+You'll get a 10 minute session at the beginning, or end, of one day to talk to our attendees.

 - **Note 4**